Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: Methods

 \subsection{Classifying CoT Traces}

-In instances where steering caused the model to change its answer, we hypothesize that the model's verbalized reasoning will follow two patterns: (1) fabricating premises supporting the steered answer (\textit{confabulation}) and (2) stating correct premises but reaching a non-sequitur conclusion (\textit{non-entailment}) (\textbf{H3}).
+In instances where steering caused the model to change its answer, we hypothesize that the model's verbalized reasoning will exhibit the two patterns of \textbf{H3}: \textit{confabulation} and \textit{non-entailment}.

-In Table~\ref{tab:reasoning-framework} we generalize this in a classification framework based on two dimensions: (1) logical entailment---whether the conclusion follows from the stated premises---and (2) premise truthfulness---whether all premises are true.
+In Table~\ref{tab:reasoning-framework} we generalize this in a classification framework based on two dimensions: (1) logical entailment, whether the conclusion follows from the stated premises, and (2) premise truthfulness, whether all premises are true.

-We use GPT-5-mini~\citep{openai2025gpt5systemcard} to classify the reasoning traces of generations from \S~\ref{sec:methods-steering} where steering caused the model to respond with the incorrect answer.
+We use GPT-5-mini~\citep{openai2025gpt5systemcard} as an LLM judge (henceforth, the Judge) to classify the reasoning traces of generations from \S~\ref{sec:methods-steering} where steering caused the model to respond with the incorrect answer.
 For each steering setting (combination of model, dataset, and steering coefficient $\alpha$) we sample $\min(50, n)$ generations for classification, where $n$ is the number of examples that flipped their answer for that direction.
 We exclude steering settings where there are fewer than 20 examples to classify.

-The classification prompt instructs the model to return two fields: (1) a boolean indicating whether the reasoning trace contains any false premises and (2) a boolean indicating whether the model's final answer logically follows from the stated premises, assuming they are true.
+The classification prompt instructs the Judge to return two boolean fields, each with an accompanying explanation: (1) whether the reasoning trace contains any false premises and (2) whether the model's final answer logically follows from the stated premises, assuming they are true.
 Classifications are computed from these two fields according to the schema in Table~\ref{tab:reasoning-framework}.
 More details about the classification prompt are given in Appendix~\ref{appendix:classification-results}.